viktorpass/twitter-bot/README.md

 I had a database that returns the random quote for the API.

-The feature that retweet tweet where contain "frase do dia" is turn off now, but it's work.
+The feature that retweet a tweet where contain "frase do dia" is turn off now, but it's work.